aljedaxi/zettel/pages/z_the_question_concerning_technology,_and_other_essays.md

 ### correctness is a prerequisite for truth. truth is a full uncovering of the essence of a thing.
 [6] (the truth of a thing?)
 ### that which gives limits, which embews with meaning, purpose, that which completes, is telos; related to logos, legein, \"uberlegen, the careful consideration of the craftsman that finds itself reified in telos.
 [8]
 ### to be responsible for something (to've caused) is to've started, pushed, induced something towards a later form
+### tinder is the application of the logic of the assembly line to dating: absolute thoughtlessness